 This is especially true in artificial intelligence and machine learning in particular: they are very easily applied to morally questionable practises, and due to their inscrutability, are very easily misused, even by practitioners with good intentions.
 The most obvious example of the former: computer vision.
 The same advances that allow me to easily map buildings from drone imagery, allow powerful actors to track people’s faces as they move around the world.
 If you’re working on this technology, it’s crucial to think about the implications of this work.
-At least one person recently did so, which sparked an interesting conversation.
+At least one person (Joe Redmon, a pioneer in AI object detection) recently did so, which sparked an interesting conversation.

-The second is more nebulous.
+The issue of scrutability is more nebulous.
 Machine learning (and especially deep learning) creates models that are extremely difficult to truly understand.
 But it’s a powerful hammer, and when you’re holding it, everything starts looking like a nail.
-Data scientists are tempted to think they can just wade into a field they know nothing about, such as, say disaster resilience, and fix it with a well-trained neural network.
-Remember that gradient descent (how models self-improve) only operates on the loss function you define!
+Data scientists are tempted to think they can just wade into a field they know nothing about, such as disaster resilience, and fix it with a well-trained neural network.
+Remember that gradient descent (how models self-improve) only operates on the loss function (how models know how badly they’ve done) you define!
 If that function doesn’t include ethical and real-world concerns (which unfortunately probably isn’t possible) then you might be missing all sorts of minima that are better at avoiding unintended consequences.

 Loss = f(y) → Loss = f(y, ethics) → profit??